martinfrances107/rust_d3_geo_voronoi/README.md

 ### Profile Target

-This workspace contain a binary "profie_target" which outputs the result of a computation similar to that of the demo_page.
-Before API finialization - I am currently  using cargo flamegraph to identify any obvious optimizations.
+This workspace contain a binary "profile_target" which outputs the result of a computation similar to that of the demo_page.
+Before API finalization - I am currently  using cargo flame-graph to identify any obvious optimizations.

 from rust_d3_geo_voronoi